Woman Hit by Garbage Truck in Bicycle Lane Recovers $3,000,000 Settlement

 Plaintiff, a 78-year-old woman, was operating a motorized scooter in the bicycle lane on Eighth Avenue between Hudson Street and Bleecker Street, New York, New York, when she came into contact with a New York City Department of Parks & Recreation sanitation truck.
 The Plaintiff alleged that the Defendant truck operator was illegally operating the truck in the bicycle lane and that he was cited for same and pled guilty of this infraction.
 The Plaintiff further contended that she was in the bicycle lane before the truck driver and that he failed to see her while driving in the bicycle lane and ran her over.

 If you’ve been harmed as a result of negligent driving or other road hazards, it’s important to understand your legal rights.
 To speak with a qualified lawyer, please call 212-736-5300 or fill out our Contact Form.
-Our team of top trial attorneys is experienced in litigating auto accident lawsuits.
-In 2016 alone, we attained 6 of the 10 Highest Auto Injury Settlements in New York.
+Our team of top trial attorneys is experienced in litigating auto accident lawsuits, and are known for landmark verdicts and settlements in New York State.
+Past record-breaking results include a $110 million jury verdict for a cyclist hit by a falling railroad tie and a $32 million verdict for a pedestrian hit by a drug-impaired driver.

 As a result of the subject accident, the Plaintiff sustained orbital and nasal fractures requiring open reduction and internal fixation surgery; fractures of the left clavicle and scapula; fractures of all eleven (11) ribs on her left side; soft tissue injury of the left chest and shoulder area requiring skin grafts; transverse process fractures of the lumbar spine.